EckoTan0804/academic-kickstart/content/ai/natural-language-processing/POS-tagging/hmm-pos-tagging.md

   - $\pi=\pi\_{1}, \pi\_{2}, \dots, \pi\_{N}$: an **initial probability distribution** over states

     - $\pi\_i$: probability that the Markov chain will start in state $i$

     - Some states $j$ may have $\pi\_j = 0$ (meaning that the can NOT be initial states)

     - $\displaystyle\sum_{i=1}^{n} \pi_{i}=1$

 - A first-order hidden Markov model instantiates two simplifying assumptions

-  - Markov assumption: the probability of a particular state depends only on the previous state
+  - **Markov assumption**: the probability of a particular state depends only on the previous state
     $$
     P\left(q\_{i}=a | q\_{1} \ldots q\_{i-1}\right)=P\left(q\_{i}=a | q\_{i-1}\right)
     $$

-  - Output independence: the probability of an output observation $o_i$ depends only on the state that produced the observation $q_i$ and NOT on any other states or any other observations
+  - **Output independence**: the probability of an output observation $o_i$ depends only on the state that produced the observation $q_i$ and NOT on any other states or any other observations
     $$
     P\left(o_{i} | q\_{1} \ldots q\_{i}, \ldots, q\_{T}, o\_{1}, \ldots, o\_{i}, \ldots, o\_{T}\right)=P\left(o\_{i} | q\_{i}\right)
     $$